Playing on with God

 On the occasion of the publication of this book, the PThU, in collaboration with the Institute for Ritual and Liturgical Studies (IRiLiS), is organising a mini-symposium.
 The symposium will take place on 29 September 2020 from 8 - 9 PM (CET) via the online plaform Zoom.
 After you have registered for the symposium, you will receive a confirmation email containing the details on how to log in to participate.
 Participation is free of charge.
-After the symposium you can puchase the book with 25% discount.
+After the symposium you can buy the book.

 About the book